-If the dog touches or collides with a cone /cones or the barrel, 1-3 grades are deducted, depending on forcefulness/ intensity of the collision.
-If the dog knocks over a cone / cones, 2-3 grades are deducted.
+If the dog touches or collides with a cone/cones or the barrel, 1-3 grades are deducted, depending on forcefulness/intensity of the collision.
+If the dog knocks over one or several cones (barrel), 2-3 grades are deducted.
 If the dog runs between the set of cones no more than 7 should be awarded.

-If the dog touches the hurdle when jumping, the grade should be deducted by 2.
+If the dog touches the hurdle or drops the bar of the hurdle when jumping, the grade should be deducted by 2.